Raaz 3: The Third Dimension: Plot

 Aditya, whose sympathy for Sanjana has now turned into love, leaves Shanaya and refuses to listen to her any more.
-To end Aditya's and Sanjana's relation, Shanaya hatches a plan by befriending Sanjana in order to poison her which Aditya gets suspicious about.
-At a movie premiere, Shanaya reveals that she actually dripped a black magic spell in the chocolates she gave to Sanjana earlier.
-In the bathroom, Sanjana is attacked by a swarm of Cockroaches, which was really a hallucination due to the black magic of the chocolates given by Shanaya.
-This cause Sanjana to remove her dress and run back to the party, thus getting her nudity exposed by the paparazzi and the people there.
-The public wrongly believe this to be a deliberate publicity stunt of hers, causing her career to be the verge of being ruined.
-Aditya takes her to a hospital and finds out that Shanaya was behind it.
-In rage, Aditya visits Shanaya's house and damages her possessions, taking away the last bit of the poisonous water.
+To end Aditya's and Sanjana's relationship, Shanaya hatches a plan by befriending Sanjana in order to poison her which Aditya gets suspicious about.
+At a movie premiere, Shanaya reveals that she actually dripped a black magic spell on the chocolates she gave to Sanjana earlier.
+In the bathroom, Sanjana is attacked by a swarm of cockroaches, which is really a hallucination due to the black magic of the chocolates given by Shanaya.
+This causes Sanjana to remove her dress and run back to the party, thus getting her nudity exposed by the paparazzi and the people there.
+The public wrongly believes this to be a deliberate publicity stunt of hers, causing her career to be on the verge of being ruined.
+Aditya takes her to a hospital and finds out that Shanaya is behind it.
+Enraged, Aditya visits Shanaya's house and damages her possessions, taking away the last bit of the poisonous water.

 Agitated, Shanaya seeks Tara Dutt's help again, wanting to kill Sanjana once and for all.
 Tara Dutt tells Shanaya that life and death are in God's hands and that to fight God he'll need her life force.
-He tells Shanaya that she has to has sex with him to enable Tara to become powerful enough to fight God, to which Shanaya agrees.
+He tells Shanaya that she has to have sex with him to enable Tara to become powerful enough to fight God, to which Shanaya agrees.
 At the hospital, with the help of the doctor and a priest, Aditya goes into the spirit world to fight Tara Dutt.
 A hard fight ensues and Aditya defeats Tara Dutt, rescuing Sanjana's soul in the process.
 Back in the real world, Shanaya suffers physical damage as a result of the fight between Tara Dutt and Aditya and attempts to kill Aditya and Sanjana, only to meet failure.
-Aditya protects Sanjana from the defeated Shanaya, who vows that she will forever remain a star and commits suicide by pouring acid on her head, causing her skin to melt to death.
-Later, the media puts Sanjana off the hook as they conclude her 'publicity stunt' was a result of a nervous breakdown she had due to stress.
+Aditya protects Sanjana from the defeated Shanaya, who vows that she will forever remain a star and commits suicide by pouring acid on her head.
+Later, the media lets Sanjana off the hook as they conclude her 'publicity stunt' was a result of a nervous breakdown she had due to stress.

-The film ends with the moral that our love for others matters more than our love for ourselves.